 Where to Eat near the Capital Crescent Trail with Kids

 If you start and/or end in Georgetown, there is no shortage of family-friendly restaurants to head to after hiking in DC with kids.
 Good Stuff Eatery puts you at the center of M Street shopping, while Sequoia or Guapo’s puts you right on the Potomac River.
-Don’t forget ice cream from Thomas Sweet!
+Don’t forget an ice cream from Thomas Sweet!
 For those in Bethesda, consider Silver, Uncle Julio’s, or Raku.
 Like Georgetown, it has its own outpost for Georgetown Cupcake (order a day ahead to avoid lines).
 No matter which option you choose, kids will love celebrating the accomplishment of finishing one of the best family-friendly hiking trails near DC!

 George Washington and Jefferson National Forests